nimbosa/nheqminer/README.md

   - USE_CPU_TROMP
   - USE_CUDA_TROMP

-If you don't wan't to build with all solvlers you can go to **zhminer Properties > C/C++ > Preprocessor > Preprocessor Definitions** and remove the solver you don't need.
+If you don't wan't to build with all solvers you can go to **zhminer Properties > C/C++ > Preprocessor > Preprocessor Definitions** and remove the solver you don't need.

 ## Linux
 Work in progress.